|Student Rating:||3.5 / 5|

 Nice sign-up bonus

-One perk that comes with the Chase Freedom Student is a modest intro bonus.
+One perk that comes with the Chase Freedom Student is an intro bonus.
 New cardholders can earn $50 after making their first purchase with the card in the first three months.
 While not the most eye-catching offer, this bonus can be a great way to get an influx of extra cash without having to reach a high spend threshold.

 Annual good standing reward